nci/gsky/README.md

 GSKY was developed at [NCI](http://nci.org.au) and is a scalable, distributed server which presents a new approach for geospatial data discovery and delivery using OGC standards.
+The most recent release is version 1.0 (June 2018).

 License
 -------